agalue/cassandra-multi-instance/README.md

 5) Based on the latest RPMs for Apache Cassandra, the only file that has to be modified from the installed files is `/usr/share/cassandra/cassandra.in.sh`, but that should not be a problem when upgrading the application.

+6) Each instance within the same VM would have its own JMX port, as, unlike the client port, it binds to all the interfaces.
+For example, instance one listens on 7199, instance two on 7299, and so on.

 We added a customized keyspace for OpenNMS/Newts designed for Multi-DC in mind (but for rack-awareness in our use case) using TWCS for the compaction strategy, the recommended configuration for production.

+The latest version of OpenNMS Horizon will be started on a VM with PostgreSQL 12 on the same instance and all the necessary changes to monitor Cassandra with the multi-instance architecture in mind, which differs from the traditional method from a JMX perspective.

 ## Installation and usage